 Tiong Bahru.
-This ubiquitous neighborhood that is listed as a “hipster” neighborhood.
 Independent bookstores, boutiques, cafes, restaurants line the small streets as well as beautiful commissioned street art.

 Outram Park is just a walk away from Chinatown and Tanjong Pagar.
 Look out for the conservation Peranakan houses with beautiful commissioned street art.
 Like Tiong Bahru, this neighborhood is now filled with little cafes and hipster eateries.

 Sentosa.
 For those seeking the sun, you can lay on Singapore’s artificial beach to soak in the sun!
 The beach is free although Sentosa tends to be a bit pricier otherwise.
 Bring your own lunch.

 Gardens by the Bay.
 The aerial walkway now costs money, but is definitely worth it.
 If you’re interested in epic views over Singapore, buy your ticket in advance to see the light show without waiting in line!